grihabor/biopython/doc/Tutorial/chapter_pdb.rst

     >>> parser = PDBParser(PERMISSIVE=1)

-The PERMISSIVE flag indicates that a number of common problems (see `[problem structures] <#problem structures>`__) associated with PDB files will be ignored (but note that some atoms and/or residues will be missing).
+The PERMISSIVE flag indicates that a number of common problems (see [problem structures]) associated with PDB files will be ignored (but note that some atoms and/or residues will be missing).
 If the flag is not present a PDBConstructionException will be generated if any problems are detected during the parse operation.

 The Structure object is then produced by letting the ``PDBParser`` object parse a PDB file (the PDB file in this case is called